 Yes.
-Swimming, water-skiing and boating is OK, but as a general rule swimming should be avoided in areas of discoloured water as well as shortly after significant rainfall (e.g. >10mm).
-This guidance also applies for dogs swimming in the river.
+Swimming, water-skiing and boating is OK, but as a general rule swimming should be avoided in areas of discoloured water.
+It is also safe for dogs to swim in the water.
 There may be some areas associated with this bloom, where a yellow to rusty discoloration of the water may be observed.